specialtactics/laravel-api-boilerplate/readme.md

  - Allow for authentication using only JWT, with middleware (for high speed requests)
  - Bulk delete
  - Bulk put/post
+ - Abstract all string text into language files
  - Logging of API requests using middleware

 ## License